 The ACSA Team

-ACSA is supported by one part-time staff member, a Management Committee, a patron, and broader volunteers.
+ACSA is supported by a Management Committee, a patron, and broader volunteers.
 The Management Committee is member-elected and is comprised of a Chair, Vice-Chair, Secretary, Treasurer, and General Members that include Chapter Chairs.
 Committee members are elected by members at ACSA’s Annual General Meeting for a two-year term.
 Broader national volunteers are appointed by the Management Comittee to support the ACSA strategic goals.

 Collectively, our broader membership includes people with extensive knowledge, across a range of sectors that intersect with citizen science.
 Areas of expertise include, for example, diverse natural and social science disciplines; environmental conservation; community mobilisation; strategic and implementation planning; business; technology design; communication; education and more.
 Likewise, our members have experience working with and within community groups; government at local, state, national and international levels; industry; not-for-profits; academia; consultancies; and as sole traders.
 Several of our members also have practice developing citizen science partnerships, leading community-driven groups, and facilitating national projects.
 The ACSA Management Committee regularly calls upon members with such expertise to support consultations on behalf of the Association.